FabianSieper/nanoleaf/README.md

 1. **Pair and store your API token**

     Bring you nanoleaf light panel into pairming mode by pressing the off-button for 5 seconds until the led starts blinking.
-Afterwards, execute the following command:
+Afterwards, immediately execute the following command while the blinking is still going on:

    ```bash
    task new-nanoleaf